altwasntavailable/SelfBot-ADVANCED/README.md

 1. Clone the repository or download the code files.
 2. Install the required dependencies by running `pip install -r requirements.txt`.
 3. Create a Discord bot and obtain the bot token from the [Discord Developer Portal](https://discord.com/developers/applications).
 4. Set the bot token as an environment variable named `token`.
+(See instructions below on how to obtain your Discord token)
 5. Optionally, modify the code to customize the bot's behavior and commands.
 6. If you want the bot to automatically connect to a voice channel on startup:
    - Update the `data.json` file with the desired guild ID and channel ID.